-P) REVENUE RECOGNITION
+O) REVENUE RECOGNITION

 Revenue is measured based on the consideration specified in a contract with a customer and is recorded when control of goods or services is transferred to a customer.
 For the sale of goods, revenue recognition occurs at a point in time when control of the asset is transferred to the customer, generally on delivery of the goods.
 For the sale of services, revenue recognition occurs over time given that the customer simultaneously receives and consumes the benefits provided by the Group.
 For services sold together with other services or equipment, the Group accounts for them as separate deliverables and allocates consideration between these deliverables based on relative stand-alone selling prices.
 Net, rather than gross, revenue is recorded for projects where the Group acts as an agent of the customer and manages a project on the clients' behalf.
+Total cost of revenue includes only expenses directly or indirectly attributable to the provision of goods and services such as the costs of inventory, labour and attributable overheads.
 The following table provides information about the nature and timing of the satisfaction of performance obligations in contracts with customers and the related revenue recognition policies.